dev-walletsafrica/wallets-africa-nodejs-sdk/README.md

 ##### Tests

-To run tests you need to create a sandbox account you can do that [here](https://dev.wallets.africa/) after which you can add your public and private test keys to package.json
+To run tests you can use the sandbox account keys provided in the documentation.